-The Liquidity Coverage Ratio (LCR) represents the level of high quality liquid assets available to meet short term
+The Liquidity Coverage Ratio (LCR) represents the level of high quality liquid assets available to meet short term obligations in a liquidity stress scenario.

 The Group's average LCR for the quarter ended 30 June 2019 was 132% which is well above the minimum regulatory requirement of 100%.